-Prairies with medium and tall grasses are one type of temperate grassland.
+Prairies with medium and tall grasses are one type of temperate grassland ecosystem.
 Drier areas with little precipitation support the growth of buffalo grass, cacti, sagebrush and blue grama grass; these types of grasslands are called steppes.
-Steppes support badgers, predatory birds and snakes but usually lack ungulates and large predators.
+Steppes support badgers, predatory birds, and snakes but usually lack ungulates and large predators.

 Flooded, montane, tundra, and desert grasslands are additional distinct grassland biomes.
 Flooded grasslands or flooded savannas are wetland habitats dominated by grasses, for example, the Florida Everglades.
 Montane or alpine grasslands may be tropical, subtropical or temperate and occur in cool temperatures at high elevations, such as the steppes of the Tibetan plateaus.

 The highest-elevation montane grasslands are called the alpine tundra.
 Grasslands that grow in deserts, which are defined as regions receiving less than 50 centimeters of rain per year, are known as desert grasslands.